Purple potato fries, baked crisp and topped with a homemade seasoning mix for a healthy version of one of the world’s most popular sides.

 Frequently Asked Questions (FAQs)

 I picked up purple sweet potatoes from my local Central Market, but I’ve seen them in Trader Joes and Whole Foods as well as my farmers market.

-If you make themÂ please come back and leave me a comment below with your feedback.
+If you make these crispy delicious purple potato fries or any other from the site, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

 - 1 lb purple potatoes unpeeled and cut into wedges

 - 2 ½ tablespoon olive oil

 - 1 ½ teaspoon sea salt

 - 1 teaspoon sugar

 - 2 tablespoon potato starch or cornstarch optional for more crispy fries